finos/community/docs/governance/Software-Projects/Security-Vulnerabilities-Responsible-Disclosure-Policy.md

 ## Vulnerability Process

 1. **Report the vulnerability privately** using one of the methods above.
 Do not create a public GitHub Issue or make any public reference to the vulnerability.
 2. The project team will acknowledge receipt of your report and triage the issue.
-If a vulnerability is confirmed, the team will work with you to investigate and resolve it.
+If a vulnerability is confirmed, the team will work with you to investigate and resolve it. *(Note: Maintainers must review the escalation requirements below during triage).*
 3. Once a fix is available, a release will be made and the vulnerability will be publicly disclosed in accordance with the [FINOS policy](https://community.finos.org/docs/governance/Software-Projects/cve-responsible-disclosure).

+## CRA Escalation (For Maintainers)

+This project is supported under the Linux Foundation CRA stewardship framework, as described at [https://www.linuxfoundation.org/security](https://www.linuxfoundation.org/security).
+Security vulnerabilities should be reported through the mechanisms described below, which we will coordinate with our CRA steward.
+For actively exploited vulnerabilities and severe incidents that may require CRA escalation, please use the project’s emergency security reporting mechanisms as appropriate.

+**Project maintainers MUST escalate** the issue to the LF steward at [steward@linuxfoundation.org](mailto:steward@linuxfoundation.org) if the project experiences either of the following:

+* **Actively exploited vulnerabilities:** a security vulnerability where the project has reliable evidence that a malicious actor has exploited it.
+* **Severe incident:** a security compromise of the project’s own IT infrastructure.

+Ordinary vulnerabilities with no evidence of exploitation are not CRA escalation events.
+Escalate those that are actively exploited.

 ```

 Once a `SECURITY.md` file is added, you must enable private vulnerability reporting in your repository by going to **Settings** > **Advanced Security** > **Private Vunlerability Reporting** and clicking on "Enable":